The feasible regions for consecutive patterns of pattern-avoiding permutations: Introduction

-For different choices of the family $\Av(B)$, we refer to these regions as \emph{pattern-avoiding feasible regions}.
-In words, the region $P^{\Av(B)}_k$ is formed by the set of $k!$-dimensional vectors $\vec{v}$ for which there exists a sequence of permutations in $\Av(B)$ whose size tends to infinity and whose proportion of consecutive patterns of size $k$ tends to $\vec{v}$.
+In words, the region $P^{B}_k$ is formed by the $k!$-dimensional vectors $\vec{v}$ for which there exists a sequence of permutations in $\Av(B)$ whose size tends to infinity and whose proportion of consecutive patterns of size $k$ tends to $\vec{v}$.
+For simplicity, whenever $B=\{\tau\}$ we simply write $P^{\tau}_k$ for $P^{\{\tau\}}_k$ (and we use the same convention for related notation).

+Our first main result is the following one.
+We denote by $\oplus$ the \emph{direct sum} of two permutations and by $\ominus$ the \emph{skew sum} (definitions are in \cref{sect:notation}).